nasa/earthdata-search/CONTRIBUTING.md

 Earthdata Search is primarily a client to numerous web-facing services:

-  * ECHO and the CMR: Metadata search, browse imagery, and data ordering
+  * CMR: Metadata search, browse imagery, and data ordering
   * DAAC-hosted OPeNDAP: Data acquisition and subsetting
   * GIBS: Tiled imagery for granule visualizations
-  * URS: User authentication
+  * Earthdata Login: User authentication
-  * geonames.org: Placename completion
   * ogre.adc4gis.com: Shapefile to GeoJSON conversion (to be replaced by self-hosted instance once we can stand up a node.js server)

-Client-side code is written in Coffeescript, and uses jQuery or plain Javascript for DOM interaction.
+Client-side code is written in CoffeeScript, and uses jQuery or plain JavaScript for DOM interaction.

 We use [knockout.js](http://knockoutjs.com/) for handling data models and keeping the interface in sync with changing data.